The Trimming Process for the Perfect Yield

 - Even though it seems less of a messy job, dried up buds become more brittle and prone to breakage.
 Therefore, it is more difficult to manage.
 In order to preserve the THC levels, one has to handle the buds with a lot of care.

 - When the leaves dry up, it becomes more difficult to remove the buds.
 So the dry trimming process is, therefore, more time-consuming and difficult.
 It becomes almost impossible to remove the sugar leaves.

 - As the moisture is preserved by the leaves, they become more susceptible to becoming moldy and damp.

 Once you have harvested, trimmed, and dried your cannabis, it is time to cure your cannabis.
 Curing cannabis helps maximize THC content and improve flavour.
 Check out this short video to see our favourite way to cure cannabis flowers.

 Demand for “Trimming” on the Rise

-We’re all aware of the rising demand for cannabis products around us, especially because of its high medicinal values.
-Cannabis is legalized in quite a few countries like Argentina, Australia, Canada, Colombia, Croatia, Germany, etc. Along with the legalization, the industrialization surrounding it continues to expand.
+We're all aware of the rising demand for cannabis products around us, especially because of its high medicinal values.
+Cannabis is legalized in quite a few countries.
+Along with the legalization, the industrialization surrounding it continues to expand.

 You must be aware of the various cannabis products gaining immense popularity.
 These include cannabis beauty and skincare products, chocolates, cannabis capsules, gummies, other edibles, cannabis oil, etc. Needless to mention, the increasing demand of such products further highlights the need for mastering the art of “trimming”.